jhumphry/SPARK_NORX/README.md

 This project targets version 3.0 of the specification for NORX32 and NORX64.
 The variants for low-end systems are based on the separate paper 'NORX8 and
-NORX16: Authenticated Encryption for Low-End Systems' by the same authors.
-Some modifications have been applied to keep NORX8/16 consistent with the revisions made to the main specification.
-These are therefore non-standard as the NORX designers have not issued a revision to the NORX8/16 paper.
+NORX16: Authenticated Encryption for Low-End Systems' by the same authors but with some modifications applied to maintain consistency with the revisions made to the main specification.

 This project is free software (using the ISC permissive licence) and is provided with no warranties, as set out in the file `LICENSE`.